AndreLuizPedroBotelho/pm2-monit/README.md

 ---

-Configure env file in backend folder using env.example as a base
+Configure env file in backend and frontend folders using env.example as a base

 ### Usage